 - And… there are some really good feed-in tariffs available from the energy retailers at the moment

-Origin Energy is currently offering a 21 cent feed-in tariff for households with an existing solar system.
+The larger energy retailers in Sydney such as Origin Energy and Energy Australia are currently offering a 16 cent feed-in tariff for households with an existing solar system.

-It looks like you need to sign up to a 2-year contract to get the good feed-in tariff, with the cost of power being around 29.52 cents a kWh in Ausgrid and a daily supply charge of 86.38 cents.
-It looks like there are some small fees here and there that you should double-check as well, such as a late payment fee of $12.
+It looks like you need to sign up to a 2-year contract to get the good feed-in tariff and there are some small fees here and there that you should double-check as well, such as a late payment fee of $12.

 But let’s not get too deep into the numbers, as they will probably be a little different based on your postcode and individual circumstances.